 CER, together with its partners, has completed the most comprehensive high-quality soccer textbooks with online/offline solutions for soccer education program.
-The soccer textbooks include thirteen student soccer textbooks (one book per grade) and four teacher's books for teaching the student soccer textbooks.
-The soccer textbooks also have soccer training video contents for students and teachers.
+The soccer textbooks include thirteen student textbooks (one book per grade) and four teacher's books used for teaching the student soccer textbooks.
+The textbook set also comes with soccer training video contents for students and teachers.

-The online training platform of soccer education provides a vertical blended learning, teaching, research and management system for "student-teacher-school community"; highlights the central role of personal studio, provides various forms of curriculum resources and interactive learning tools.
-Users can choose courses and services, combine district, school, class and individual as a whole group for different levels of learning, teaching and research activities.
+The online training platform of soccer education provides a vertically blended learning, teaching, research and management system for "student-teacher-school-parent community"; it highlights the central role of personal studio and provides various forms of curriculum resources and interactive learning tools.
+Users can select courses and services and combine the forces of district, school, class and individual to accommodate different levels of learning, teaching and research activities.
 Users can scan the QR code on the soccer textbooks to enter the learning & training platform via their mobile phones.